mradile/dockerauthgenerator/README.md

-# dockerauthgenerator
+# Dockerauthgenerator

-S simple cli tool to generate a docker auth json
+Dockerauthgenerator is simple cli tool to generate a docker auth json file.

 ## Usage

-Dockerauthgenerator creates a json file which can be uses to authenticate againt a docker registry.
+Dockerauthgenerator creates a json file which can be used to authenticate against a docker registry.

-The out will be similar to this and will be printed on stdout:
+The output will be similar to this and will be printed on stdout:

 ```json
 {